astropy/SPISEA/docs/index.rst

   * Added support for Roman Space Telescope filters (via pysynphot)

-    * Note: this requires the pysynphot ``cdbs/mtab`` and ``cdbs/comp/`` directories to be at least 2021-07-16 version or later.
+    * Note: this requires the pysynphot ``cdbs/mtab`` and ``cdbs/comp/`` directories to be at least the 2021-07-16 version or later.
 See :ref:`getting_started` for how to download these files

 2.1.9 (2023-01-10)
   * Small bugfix: updating pytest setup.cfg and conftest.py files to